Justintime50/alchemist/README.md

         Update your Homebrew instance.
     --force
         Forces actions such as backing up even when there are errors.
-(Brew only)
+(Brew only) -greedy
+        Force updates to casks that have auto-update capabilities in their respective UIs.
 ```

 ## Development